dataplat/dbaclone/readme.md

 * Save lots of space supplying data to other locations
 * Spend less time provisioning databases
 * Create multiple local copies of a database
-* Make sure there tests are
+* Make sure there tests are accurate with up-to-date data

 ## Prerequisites